Contact Us

 Who Is This Course For?

-• Firms that need small groups or individuals up to speed (new, lateral, or off-cycle hires)
+• Firms that need small groups or individuals up to speed quickly (new, lateral, or off-cycle hires)

 • Financial services professionals (investment banking analysts or associates, consulting, research, asset management, private equity, brokerage, sales & trading, insurance, etc.)